Maega/RatchetHax/README.md

 A Node.js-based memory editor and trainer for the Ratchet & Clank PS2 series.

-RatchetHax can be used standalone via the `sample.js` interactive sample code to do various trainer-ish tasks like give yourself bolts, weapons etc. and show the debug menu (in RC1).
+RatchetHax includes a standalone trainer via the `trainer.js` sample code that has various features like the ability to give yourself bolts, weapons etc, set the player's location and show the debug menu (in RC1).

 It can also be used in your own project to write scripts and game mods with JavaScript by importing `Game.js` into your project and using the [API](#api-examples) documented below.